 The catalogue above is the substance.
 The workflow that converts it into a vendor-diligence file is what reduces the work to a fixed-time exercise.

-• Read the contract once before signing.
+- Read the contract once before signing.
 Twenty pages of vendor terms, read once, takes about an hour.
-The savings on the back end are substantial.
+That hour catches the clauses that would otherwise surface in discovery, after a breach, or during a renegotiation.

 Most vendor contracts can be redlined into acceptability.
 A small number cannot.
 Three patterns are walk-away material for a small or solo firm with privileged client data.